In-house or outsource? What to Choose When Looking for Salesforce Devs?

 Experienced team.
 Remote Salesforce team consists of people, who know the Salesforce platform like the back of their hands.
 They usually specialize in a wide range of services related to Salesforce and can consult on specific Salesforce issues and customization.

 Magicforce is a team of PDO-certified Salesforce experts, who provide full-cycle Salesforce development services.
 We deal with the development of custom Lighting components, customization of AppExchange apps and set up of the Salesforce admin panel.

 Matter of transparency.
 Hiring a remote Salesforce development staff, you can’t totally control the development process and be 100% sure everything is going perfectly.

 Security risks.
 Working with a remote Salesforce development team, you provide them with access to your CRM platform with all the data about your business.
 To avoid the risk to become a victim of espionage or information drain, you have to sign an NDA with the development team.

 Communication gap.
 Depending on the location, language and culture, you can run into a misunderstanding with a remote Salesforce development team.
 In this case, scheduling meetings and using appropriate tools can save the situation.

 In 2020 more and more companies focus on optimising their business processes and use Salesforce CRM platform for their needs.
 Thus, the demand for Salesforce development specialists is growing (from October 2019 to the end of April 2020 among 104,000+ Salesforce job postings on LinkedIn, approximately 72% were for Salesforce developers).
-To have in-house Salesforce developers or hire remote Salesforce developers — it’s up to you.
+To have in-house Salesforce developers or hire remote Salesforce developers (can be also sourced via Managed Service providers) — it’s up to you.
 Considering the pros and cons of both variants, you’ll be able to make your best decision.